jonei005/rshell/README.md

 5. bin/rshell
 ```
-Testing scripts must be run from inside the /tests directory
+Test scripts must be run from inside the /tests directory

 Bugs
 ----
+- There is occasional undefined behavior with the "exit" command:
-- exit sometimes will close the terminal that is running rshell
+	- Exit sometimes will close the terminal that is running rshell
-- exit will sometimes output old echoes
+	- Exit will sometimes output old echoes
+	- This is usually the result of running 1 or more invalid commands before "exit"
 - In multi_command.sh will sometimes keep iterating previous arguments until it reads EOF
     - This occurs only after chaining multiple connectors and running 1 or more invalid commands.
 - Semicolon must have whitespace before and after, or it wont read the semicolon